-The Rye Ancient Trails race offers a fantastic route showcasing the best running terrain in the area.
+The Rye Ancient Trails offers a fantastic route showcasing the best running terrain in the area.
 Don’t expect fast times and smooth surfaces.
 Do expect amazing views, a few stiff climbs, the odd rabbit hole, some single track and numerous gates (35 on the 30k) and stiles (29).

-The races (both 30k and 15k) will start outside The George in Rye (our headline sponsor) on the High Street, with a short climb to take runners past St Mary’s Church and the town hall in the heart of the ancient Citadel before leaving the town via the historic Landgate and heading for the surrounding villages.
+The races (both 30k and 15k) will start outside The George in Rye on the High Street, with a short climb to take runners past St Mary’s Church and the town hall in the heart of the ancient Citadel before leaving the town via the historic Landgate and heading for the surrounding villages.

 Enjoy the flat road section alongside the Military Canal before climbing ‘The Mount’ – for spectacular views of Romney Marsh.
 The course then follows public footpaths to the Domesday village of Iden, its Norman church and The Bell Inn, your first water and feeding station (at approximately 5k).
 Each station will have water, coke, jaffa cakes and jelly babies.
 They will also feature locally sourced drink and food.
-All will have apply juice made by Dengate’s – their farm stall is between Rye and Peasmarsh.
-The Bell Inn is providing homemade biltong for the Iden station.

 The 30k also turns left at Jempsons, but continues up Tanhouse Lane and then Mill Lane to join the High Weald Landscape Trail just past the Flackley Ash Hotel.
 The trail here is through coppiced woodland.
 It then turns on to the Sussex Border Path across farmland and through woods before a road section on Hobbs Lane into Beckley where there will be a third feeding station (approximately 12k).
-Footpaths will take you to the 12th century St Mary’s Church in Northiam (there will be a fourth feeding station here (approximately 15k), outside local landmark, Will’s Café and Bakery, which will feature their famous cakes.
+Footpaths will take you to the 12th century St Mary’s Church in Northiam (there will be a fourth feeding station here (approximately 15k), outside local landmark, Will’s Café and Bakery, which will feature their famous bread pudding.

 Then it’s downhill all the way, following the High Weald Landscape Trail past orchards and then across farmland, with long views of the sea and Rye’s citadel to guide you back into Rye (watch out for the kissing gate 400m from the finish!) where you will finish on the playing field behind the Rye Sports Centre.